carronj/planck_PR4_lensing/README.md

 More maps together with simulations available on NERSC at $CFS/cmb/data/planck2020/PR4_lensing/

+Lensing maps variations other than discussed in the PR4 paper are also available or can be made available upon reasonable request.

 See [this paper](https://arxiv.org/abs/2007.04997) for the Planck NPIPE maps and [this one](https://arxiv.org/abs/2005.05290) for Cobaya.

 Install with